ChainAgnostic/namespaces/hedera/caip153.md

 type: Standard
 created: 2021-11-01
 updated: 2022-03-27
-requires: CAIP-19
+requires: CAIP-153
 replaces: CAIP-75
 ---

-# CAIP-19
+# CAIP-153

-This specification defines a CAIP-19 scheme for both fungible and non-fungible tokenized assets in the Hedera ecosystem.
+This specification defines a CAIP-153 scheme for both fungible and non-fungible tokenized assets in the Hedera ecosystem (an extension of CAIP-19 that allows for Hedera address' required additional characters).
 The the [Hedera Token Service][] is used in slightly different ways for both.
 When interacting with these two types of Hedera token, Solidity contracts can interact with most (but not all!) functions defined by the ERC20 and ERC721; for a list, see the current [ERC20 & ERC721 Compatibility][] page in the developer documentation.

 Standard NFT Fees, Metadata and other uses of the "memo" field in HTS tokens, and custom fees are all out of scope and are not encoded in a CAIP-conformant